-The foundation published a series of blog posts recently, outlining the various pathways towards obsoleting the IOTA network coordinator (Coo).
-In short, the coordinator will be removed when the IOTA foundation research team are satisfied with sufficiently understanding the coordinator-free Tangle.
+The foundation published a series of blog posts recently, outlining the various pathways toward obsoleting the IOTA network coordinator (Coo).
+In short, the coordinator will be removed when the IOTA foundation research team is satisfied with sufficiently understanding the coordinator-free Tangle.

 Presently, the role of the Coo is to issue signed non-value transactions (called milestones) at regular intervals.
 Other incoming transactions in the current implementation of IOTA are confirmed only if referencing (directly or indirectly) milestone transactions on the graph of the Tangle.
 This is a safety mechanism for securing the network in its early stages.